Mike3rd/mturko_vercel/content/page/toby.md

 > “Special delivery!” the mailman announced,
 Tossing the biscuit on which Toby pounced,
-Finley sniffed, “Relax, don't have a cow!”
+Finley sniffed, “PFFT, relax, don't have a cow!”
 But Toby just danced— and then took a bow!

 Illustration: